GET TO KNOW US

 Revisiting communities previously impacted by Hurricane Idalia.

-Communities in Southern Georgia have suffered three back-to-back storms in the last thirteen months, exposing and compounding vulnerabilities and making recovery harder for many residents.
+Communities in Southern Georgia suffered three back-to-back storms in thirteen months, exposing and compounding vulnerabilities and making recovery harder for many residents.
 In Georgia, CORE tarped severely damaged mobile homes and conducted wellness checks to support community members, many of whom are elderly, low income and without insurance, and managing chronic illnesses.
 Some had been dealing with residual mold and interior damage leftover from Hurricane Idalia last year.

 CORE was featured in The Washington Post for our work providing relief in Valdosta, GA after catastrophic Hurricane Helene.